 The first consequence of hypoxia is induction of p53.
 If p53 is still functional in the cell clone in question, it induces G1 arrest first, and, over time, apoptosis in hypoxic cells in the tumor's center.
 Thus, in this area, strong selective pressure against functional p53 is created: a cell with newly mutated p53 can take advantage of this situation, continuing to proliferate in the face of arrested or dying competitors.
 Hypoxia thus promotes the next step in tumorigenesis, selecting a cell clone that is more malignant by the loss of p53.
 The respective cells have lost the G1 DNA damage checkpoint and show chromosomal instability, rapidly accumulating additional genetic problems.
 This selection may account for the fact that p53 is the most frequently mutated protein in human tumorigenesis.

 The second mechanism is mediated by hypoxia-induced factor (HIF‑1), which we encountered when considering erythropoietin.
 While all of the erythropoietin worth mentioning is induced in the kidney, HIF‑1 is active in all cells of our body.
 In the presence of adequate oxygen, HIF‑1 is hydroxylated, ubiquitinated and degraded.
 Hypoxia, in contrast, stabilizes HIF‑1, which proceeds to activate its target genes with the overall goal of adapting the cell to hypoxic stress.
-Induction of NO synthase leads to maximal dilatation of nearby blood vessels.
+Induction of NO synthase leads to maximal dilatation of existing nearby blood vessels.
 Induction of glucose transporters GLUT1 and GLUT3 as well as hexokinase and lactate dehydrogenase enzymes helps to generate ATP by anaerobic glycolysis.
 Last, not least, HIF‑1 activates the gene encoding vascular endothelial growth factor (VEGF).
 Secreted VEGF diffuses along the extracellular matrix in all directions, ultimately reaching endothelial cells of the nearest vessels.
 Endothelial cells react by sprouting new capillaries in the direction of the VEGF concentration gradient.
-On arrival, these new vessels improve the precarious conditions in the central tumor area, where cells in the meantime may have lost p53.
+What makes sense in healthy cells becomes a problem in malignant cells: On arrival, these new vessels improve the precarious conditions in the central tumor area, where cells in the meantime may have lost p53.
 With that, the tumor vessels fulfill a requirement for the next step in the natural history of a malignant tumor: only if there are vessels, the tumor is able to spread via the blood.

 Pharmacology cross reference: The intention to block this step in tumor progression led to the development of the humanized monoclonal anti-VEGF antibody bevacizumab (Avastin®), which is used to treat, e. g., metastasizing colorectal carcinoma and non-small cell lung cancer.
 Unwanted side effects are bound to include problems with wound healing --critical in tumor patients who may require surgery on short notice--, bleeding episodes and teratogenicity.